 BACKWASH.
 The return, under gravity, of water to the sea after waves break on a beach.
-A new wave rolls in at an angle to the beach as water from the previous wave (foreground) drains directly back into the sea.
-Associated action is swash [Ulrome: 10 June 2012].
+A new wave rolls in at an angle to the beach as water from the previous wave (foreground) drains directly back into the sea [Ulrome: 10 June 2012].

 CAVE.
+Deep cavity.
 This example has an arch of clay at the entrance [Ringbrough south: 6 May 2013].

 COLLAPSED CAVITY (1).
 The roof has fallen in.
 On both sides, till has overslumped a unit of coarse sand and gravel that runs across the cavity [Atwick: 26 May 2013].